Scale your business with our modular plugins.

 Have you edited the footer in Storefront?
 Which method did you use?
 Is there any other option that we should add?
 Let us know in the comments below.

-If you found this guide useful, these articles might interest you too:
+If you found this helpful guide, these articles might interest you too: